Akebar Embankment Appeal 2014

 Update – 15 March 2014

 Thanks to the response from the news article on BBC Look North and BBC Radio Tees, we have been able progress works on the embankment to such a point that we will open to the line back to Leyburn and Redmire on April 15th 2014.
-This does not mean that work has been completed, there is a long way yet to go to hopefully ensure that this doesn’t happen again at this site – please consider donating by going to the Charity Choice website.
+This does not mean that work has been completed, there is a long way yet to go to hopefully ensure that this doesn’t happen again at this site.

 Works have been progressing well, thanks to the small team up on the site.
 Work carried out to date has been to install a drain at the bottom of the embankment, build a haul road and provide a key for a berm.
 Then a berm has been constructed at the foot of the embankment approximately 3 metres high to help stabilise the slip site.